 INTRODUCTION 3

-A NOTE TO PROSPECTIVE STUDENTS 5
+UNIVERSITY CATALOG RIGHT TO CHANGE POLICY 6

-ACADEMIC CALENDAR 6
+ACADEMIC CALENDAR 7

 OKWU DISTINCTIVES 9

-Mission & Statement of Purpose 9
+Mission and Statement of Purpose 9

-Diversity & Unity 10
+Doctrinal Statement 10

-Institutional Goals and Objectives 11
+Institutional Objectives 11

-Philosophy of Christian Liberal Arts Education 13
+Philosophy of Christian Liberal Arts Education 12

 General Education Objectives 14

-Doctrinal Statement 16
+Diversity and Unity 16

+Statement on Human Sexuality 17

+GENERAL GRIEVANCE POLICY 19

+OUT-OF-STATE DEGREE REQUIREMENTS 21

-STUDENT LIFE 17
+STUDENT LIFE 22

-ADMISSIONS INFORMATION 22
+ADMISSIONS INFORMATION 28

-Traditional Programs 22

-Adult & Graduate Studies Programs 30

 FINANCIAL AID INFORMATION 36

 STUDENT ACCOUNTS INFORMATION 40

-Traditional Programs 40

-Adult & Graduate Studies 43

-UNIVERSITY ACADEMIC POLICIES 47
+UNIVERSITY ACADEMIC POLICIES 44

-Adult & Graduate Studies Programs 67

-ACADEMIC PROGRAMS 81
+ACADEMIC PROGRAMS 65

-School of Arts and Sciences 82
+School of Arts and Sciences 67

-Department of Humanities 83
+Department of Humanities 68

-Department of Science and Math 101
+Department of Science and Math 82

-Department of Social and Behavioral Sciences 119
+Department of Social and Behavioral Sciences

-Chesapeake Energy School of Business 133
+Chesapeake Energy School of Business 115

-School of Education 153
+School of Education 139

-School of Nursing 179
+School of Nursing 164

-School of Religion and Philosophy 208
+School of Ministry and Christian Thought 191

-OUT-OF-STATE DEGREE REQUIREMENTS 235

-COURSE DESCRIPTIONS 236
+COURSE DESCRIPTIONS 223

-PERSONNEL DIRECTORY 359
+PERSONNEL DIRECTORY 297

 The official Undergraduate Catalog of Oklahoma Wesleyan University is the online Undergraduate Catalog available on the University's website, www.okwu.edu.
-The search device on the website functions as an automated index to locate particular items of interest.
 A printed version may be used for convenience.
 However, in case of a conflict, the printed version is subject to the official Undergraduate Catalog published on the website.